Floyd Landis: Redemption and the pursuit of closure | Cyclingnews.com (2024)

 After the meeting is adjourned, I ask Landis if he has finally landed on his feet.
 Our last face-to-face had been at a NYVelocity.com event back in 2011, a year or so after he had hit send on a volley of emails that would obliterate the façade that existed around a generation of riders and expose what USADA would claim at the time was "the most sophisticated doping programme ever seen".
 To think, marijuana wasn't even legal in Colorado when USADA came up with that line.

 "I don't know if it's because they hate me, but it's surprising to this day that respected publications still call me the 'disgraced cyclist'.
-Like they can't think of another f*cking name for me.
+Like they can't think of another fucking name for me.
 It's bizarre," Landis says after checking his daughter is out of earshot.

 Get The Leadout Newsletter